ClaudioMerola/ADxRay/README.md

 ### Requirements:

+If Running the Charts version the script must be run with the following requirements:

+ - At least Windows Server 2012 / Windows 8
+ - .Net 3.5 Installed
+ - RSAT (Remote Server Administration Tools) Installed

-For the script to run successful the following must be met:
+If Running the Light version the script must be run with the following requirements:

  - At least Windows Server 2012 / Windows 8
  - RSAT (Remote Server Administration Tools) Installed

 ![alt text](https://github.com/Merola132/ADxRay/raw/master/Docs/0.png)